Choosing The Best Finch Nest: A Comprehensive Guide

 House finches feed primarily on the ground, at feeders, or in fruiting trees, and they are rarely solitary except during the breeding season, often forming large flocks.

 During the nesting season, which typically begins in January in the USA, finches become more active in seeking out suitable nesting sites.
-Female finches are usually responsible for building the nest, while males assist by gathering materials.
+Female finches are usually responsible for building the nest, while males assist by gathering nesting material.
 Understanding these habits can help you provide the best environment for your finches.

 Types of Finch Nests